Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Mixed-integer programming formulations

 This model enables us to evaluate $\textsc{Adv}_j(\pmb{x},\beta,\Gamma_j)$ during the optimization process (instead of during a preprocessing step as performed for the dynamic program).
 Each state of the dynamic program can now be interpreted as a node $(K',\Gamma')$ in a directed acyclic graph.
 The aim of the adversarial problem is to find a path from an artificial node $(0,0)$ (representing the starting state) to the node $(K,\Gamma)$ (representing the state when at most $\Gamma$ many costs have been increased up to and including part $T_K$).
 Traversing an edge from $(K',\Gamma')$ to $(K'+1,\Gamma'')$ with $\Gamma''\ge \Gamma'$ means that a budget of $\Gamma''-\Gamma'$ is invested in part $K'+1$.
 The corresponding longest path problem can be relaxed and dualized, which gives the following compact formulation for $\textsc{Rec}$:

 We make use of variables $c^\beta_{j,\gamma}$ that denote the costs $\textsc{Adv}_j(\pmb{x},\beta,\gamma)$.
-Variables $s^\beta_{j,\gamma}$ are the duals corresponding to the nodes of the graphs (node potentials).
+Variables $s^\beta_{j,\gamma}$ are the dual variables corresponding to the nodes of the graphs (node potentials).
 For ease of notation, the index $j$ is increased by one.
 The objective~\eqref{com-1} is to minimize the sum of first-stage costs and worst-case second-stage costs, represented by variable $t$.
 In constraints~\eqref{com-2} we ensure that $t$ is the maximum over all candidate values $\beta$ for the adversarial problems.
 The right-hand side of \eqref{com-2} uses variable $s^\beta_{K+1,\Gamma}$ to express the value of the longest path in the graph modeling the adversarial problem.
 Constraints~(\ref{com-3}-\ref{com-5}) model the dual constraints to this problem, where $c^\beta_{j,\gamma}$ represents the arc lengths.
 These are variables, which depend on the worst-case choice of $\alpha\in A_j(\beta)$.
 This is ensured by constraints~\eqref{com-6} and \eqref{com-7}.
 As before, brackets $[\cdot]_+$ can be linearized using standard methods.
 Finally, constraint~\eqref{com-9} ensures that $\pmb{x}\in\X$.
+Note that the size of the model is polynomial in the input with $O(n^4\Gamma)$ many variables and constraints.

 Next we consider the integrality gap of this formulation.
 In Table~\ref{tab:example2} we present an example instance consisting of two parts, from each of which one item must be selected.
 As before, $\Gamma=k=1$.